 You should keep clear records of what a person has consented to, and when and how you got this consent, so that you can demonstrate compliance in the event of a complaint.

 Remember that the customer is entitled to withdraw their consent at any time.
+You must make it easy for people to withdraw consent, and tell them how.

 What is the difference between ‘opt in’ and ‘opt out’?